Is Florence Worth Visiting? Here’s All You Need to Know

 5. World-Class Museums: Uffizi Gallery & Accademia Gallery

 Being a city so rich in cultural heritage and history, Florence is home to world-class museums!
-Two of the most important museums are the Uffizi Gallery and the Accademia Gallery.
+Two of the most important are the Uffizi Gallery and the Accademia Gallery.

 Is Florence worth visiting?
 Yes.
 One of the reasons is the World-Class Museums: Uffizi Gallery & Accademia Gallery